mnot/I-D/http-version-target/draft.md

 them using the "h2" protocol (in this case, HTTP/2).

-## Version-Target Scopes
+## Over-Version Scopes

 This document defines the following values for the "scope" parameter;

-* "origin" - indicates that the version-target applies to all resources on the origin of the request
+* "origin" - indicates that the over-version applies to all resources on the origin of the request

-* "resource" - indicates that the version-target applies to the requested resource only (i.e., matching origin, path, and query)
+* "resource" - indicates that the over-version applies to the requested resource only (i.e., matching origin, path, and query)

-* "prefix" - indicates that the version-target applies to resources when the origin matches and the requested resource's path segments are a prefix.
-For example, if the requested resource's path is "/foo" then "/foo", "/foo?bar", "/foo/bar", "/foo/bar/baz" would share the version-target, while "/bar",  "/foobar" and "/bar/foo" would not.
+* "prefix" - indicates that the over-version applies to resources when the origin matches and the requested resource's path segments are a prefix.
+For example, if the requested resource's path is "/foo" then "/foo", "/foo?bar", "/foo/bar", "/foo/bar/baz" would share the over-version, while "/bar",  "/foobar" and "/bar/foo" would not.

 # Security Considerations

-Version-Target can be used to effect a downgrade attack by a man-in-the-middle.
-When recieved over an insecure channel, it SHOULD be ignored.
+Over-Version can be used to effect a downgrade attack by a man-in-the-middle.
+When received over an insecure channel, it SHOULD be ignored.

-Version-Target can also be used to effect a downgrade attack by a party that has the ability to inject response headers on the same origin.
+Over-Version can also be used to effect a downgrade attack by a party that has the ability to inject response headers on the same origin.
 The "origin" scope in particular is able to be misused, and SHOULD be ignored unless the security properties of the new protocol are equal to or better than the existing one.